apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 ### Wildcarded Service Definitions

 Following up on previous release notes, wildcarded service definitions should now be correctly located via CAS service management facilities by improving lookup operations to be protocol-aware.
 For example, in a scenario where two service definitions for OAuth and CAS service providers might have a very permissive `.*` for the service URL pattern, CAS should be able to correctly locate the right definition depending on whether an authentication request is submitted by an OAUth relying party or a CAS-enabled client application.

+### UI Themes Bundles

+Minor improvements to handling of [UI themes](../ux/User-Interface-Customization-Themes.html) when it comes to defining a custom theme on a per application basis.
+A theme bundle is now also available that will incrementally act as a drawer and a toolbox for a number of common user interface designs and themes, and may also serve as a reference example on how to define or modify a CAS theme.

 ### WebAuthN FIDO2 DynamoDb